asymmetryfinance/usdaf-port/README.md

 As can be seen in the above table and proven in generality (TBD), the outside debt is reduced by the same proportion in all branches, making redemptions path-independent.

 [TODO - GRAPH BRANCH REDEMPTION]

 ## Redemptions at branch level

-When BOLD is redeemed for collaterals, the system cancels the BOLD with debt from Troves, and the corresponding collateral is removed.
+When BOLD is redeemed for collaterals, the system cancels the USDaf with debt from Troves, and the corresponding collateral is removed.

 In order to fulfill the redemption request on a given branch, Troves are redeemed from in ascending order of their annual interest rates.

 A redemption sequence of n steps will fully redeem all debt from the first n-1 Troves, and, and potentially partially redeem from the final Trove in the sequence.

 Redemptions are skipped for Troves with ICR < 100%.
 This is to ensure that redemptions improve the ICR of the Trove.

 Unredeemable troves are also skipped - see [unredeemable Troves section](#unredeemable-troves).

 ### Redemption fees

 The redemption fee mechanics are broadly the same as in Liquity v1, but with adapted parametrization (TBD).
 The redemption fee is taken as a cut of the total ETH drawn from the system in a redemption.
 It is based on the current redemption rate.

 The fee percentage is calculated in the `CollateralRegistry`, and then applied to each branch.

 ### Rationale for fee schedule

 The larger the redemption volume, the greater the fee percentage applied to that redemption.